 Knee Resurfacing with MAKOplasty®

-South County Hospital is the first hospital in New England to offer and perform innovative robotic arm-guided knee resurfacing surgery.
-Most experienced RI MAKOplasty surgeons.
+South County Hospital was the first hospital in Rhode Island and New England to offer MAKOplasty for knee resurfacing surgery.
+Most experienced MAKOplasty surgeons in Rhode Island.

 - More “natural feeling” knee following surgery

 - More rapid recovery means a you faster return to daily activities

 - Spares healthy bone (allowing a patient to keep up to 72-percent more bone than with a “total knee” replacement procedure) and surrounding tissue.

 - Improves mobility and pain relief, since the anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) are not severed during knee resurfacing